 Loans are considered past due if the required principal and interest payments have not been received as of the date such payments were due.
 Loans are placed on nonaccrual status when, in management's opinion, the borrower may be unable to meet payment obligations as they become due, as well as when required by regulatory provisions.
-In determining whether or not a borrower may be unable to meet payment obligations for each class of loans, we consider the borrower's debt service capacity through the analysis of current financial information, if available, and/or current information with regard to our collateral position.
+In determining whether or not a borrower may be unable to meet payment obligations for each class of loans, the borrower's debt service capacity is considered through the analysis of current financial information, if available, and/or current information with regard to the collateral position.
 Regulatory provisions would typically require the placement of a loan on nonaccrual status if (i) principal or interest has been in default for a period of 90 days or more unless the loan is both well secured and in the process of collection or (ii) full payment of principal and interest is not expected.
 Loans may be placed on nonaccrual status regardless of whether or not such loans are considered past due.
 When interest accrual is discontinued, all unpaid accrued interest is reversed.
 Interest income on nonaccrual loans is recognized only to the extent that cash payments are received in excess of principal due.
-A loan may be returned to accrual status when all the principal and interest amounts contractually due are brought current and future payment of principal and interest amounts contractually due are reasonably assured, which is typically evidenced by a sustained period (at least six months) of repayment performance by the borrower.
+A loan may be returned to accrual status when all the principal and interest amounts contractually due are brought current and payment of future principal and interest amounts contractually due are reasonably assured, which is typically evidenced by a sustained period (at least six months) of repayment performance by the borrower.
+Interest income recognized on nonaccrual loans shown in the table above for the year ended December 31, 2023 was primarily attributable to the resolution of one oil and gas loan relationship.